Celtic Studies MScR

-As a Masters by Research student, you’ll be part of a wider masters community while specialising in what most interests you right from the beginning of the programme.
-This is how it is different to a taught Masters (MSc).
+As a Masters by Research student, you’ll be part of a wider masters community while specialising in what interests you most for the duration of the programme (its key difference to a taught Masters [MSc]).

-We specialise in the languages, literatures and cultures of the Celtic - and in particular the Gaelic - peoples, from Iron Age Europe to the present.
+We specialise in the languages, literatures, and cultures of the Celtic - and in particular the Gaelic-speaking peoples, from Iron Age Europe to the present.

 Join our community and undertake a 20,000-word dissertation under the guidance of an experienced and well-published supervisor.
 Our Celtic Studies expertise covers: